mtchang1/kpop/README.md

 Currently implementing three pages:

     Home page -- Pictures of BAP members.
 Show stats on mouse over.
-    News page -- latest news scraped from other websites About page -- Credits to developers
+    News page -- Latest news scraped from other websites About page -- About the website

 Info on web.py: